-With respect to the Clerk Craft, no later than August 27, 2011, there will no longer be parttime flexible (PTF) employees working in Function 1 or in post offices Level 21 and above.
-Just as the parties have historically done with 200-workyear offices, while the actual level of the office may change during the life of the 2018 Agreement, the office will continue to be considered the same level it was on March 10, 2020 for purposes of PTF complement.
+With respect to the Clerk Craft, there will no longer be part-time flexible (PTF) employees working in Function 1 or in post offices Level 21 and above.
+Just as the parties have historically done with 200-workyear offices, while the actual level of the office may change during the life of the 2021 Agreement, the office will continue to be considered the same level it was on February 28, 2022 for purposes of PTF complement.